• Home

 Windy Dankoff CV

-PERSONAL HISTORY
+PERSONAL STORY

-Think back to the era of Vietnam war ... oil crisis ... acid rain … Military Industrial Complex
+Think back to the era of Vietnam war ... oil crisis ... acid rain … Military Industrial Complex, and the back-to-the-land movement.
+There I was, wondering what to do ...

-But the risk and stress of wind power work gave me bad dreams.
-As soon as PV hit the market in 1980, I was ready to eliminate the towers and the moving parts.
-The simplicity of PV would free me to focus on whole-system design and end-use efficiency.
-I built a PV home system in an old school bus.
-It was my live-in laboratory with no umbilical cord.
-My refrigerator synchronized itself naturally to the available sunshine.
-It was beautiful.
-When I found myself ignoring the solar and just living my life, I knew PV could work for others.
+It was difficult and risky work, setting 2000 watt turbines on 60 foot (20m) towers.
+I couldn't sleep on stormy nights, and had bad dreams for years.
+When solar photovoltaics (PV) became available in 1980, I was ready to eliminate all that.
+The simplicity of PV liberated me to shift focus to whole-system design and efficiency.
+To test my faith again, I built a 100-watt PV system on an old school bus.
+It was my live-in laboratory with no umbilical cord or backup.
+I had lights, music, mobile phone ... and my refrigerator synchronized naturally to the available sunshine.
+When I found myself ignoring the system and just living my life, I knew this could work for a wider clientele.

-For the next 20 years, I was the Minister of Propaganda who delivered the goods.
+For the next 20 years, I delivered the goods.
 I wrote enough to fill a book.
-I did phone support until my left ear suffered.
+I did phone support until my left ear went dull.
 By 2005, I was The Old Founder, surrounded by trained professionals who were taking my job away.
-Until ...
+Then, with joy, I retired from commerce.

-PROFESSIONAL HISTORY
+PROFESSIONAL STORY

 I started WindLight Workshop in 1977 to supply off-grid homeowners with wind-electric systems.
 This was before solar PV (photovoltaics) was on the market.
 I earned the title Windy.
-In 1980, I began eagerly to phase out wind in favor of PV and to focus on super-efficient system design.
+In 1980, I began eagerly to phase out wind in favor of PV, and to focus on super-efficient system design.
 Water pumping was vital to my clients but efficient low-power pumps were almost non-existent.
 I grew frustrated waiting for others to answer the need.
 Lacking prior training, I dove in headfirst with an open mind.
 Solar pump manufacturing quickly became half the business, so I renamed it Flowlight Solar Power in 1986.

 The solar industry was boosted by US and state tax benefits in the mid-80's.
 When those ended, the off-grid PV sector continued growing, faster than ever.
 We were not only reducing people's costs, we were improving their lives by eliminating kerosene lamps, noisy and dirty engines, and antiquated windmills.

 Paul Benson joined me in 1995.
 We co-founded Dankoff Solar Products, Inc. in '96 as a wholesale-only manufacturer, and a distributor of PV equipment.
-At the same time, I sold the retail portion of the business to Allan Sindelar who then founded Positive Energy Solar (now the #1 rated PV installer in New Mexico).
+At the same time, I sold the retail portion of the business to Allan Sindelar who then founded Positive Energy Solar (the #1 rated PV installer in New Mexico).
 I was free to focus on the next phase of solar pumping.

 The deep-well breakthrough